enrico-lattuada/enrico-lattuada.github.io/content/event/2016/unimi/index.md

 ---
-title: 'Can colloidal swarms settle faster than isolated particles?'
+title: 'Can colloidal swarms settle faster than isolated particles?
+(Unimi)'

 event: 3rd Workshop of the Complex Systems group
 event_url: